better-internet/radworks-docs/docs/radicle.md

 ## How it works

 The network is powered by a peer-to-peer replication protocol built on Git, called Radicle Link.
-Radicle Link extends Git with peer-to-peer network discovery by disseminating data via a process called gossip.
+Radicle Link extends Git with peer-to-peer discovery by disseminating data via a process called gossip.
 That is, participants in the network share and spread data they are "interested" in by keeping redundant copies locally and sharing, otherwise known as "replicating",